eespinoza1/eespinoza1/README.md

 <p aligh="justify">
 Full Stack Developer & Accountant.

 Welcome!
 I am a passionate Full Stack Web Developer with a strong background in web development.
 My GitHub profile is the place where I showcase my work, skills, and notable projects.

-I have experience in both front-end and back-end development, creating appealing user interfaces with HTML5, CSS3, and JavaScript, using frameworks like Angular, React, and Vue.js.
-On the back-end, I have worked with Python, Java, and PHP, developing RESTful APIs and databases using frameworks such as Django, Spring, and Laravel.
+I have experience in both front-end and back-end development, creating appealing user interfaces with HTML5, CSS3, and JavaScript, using frameworks like A React and Redux.
+On the back-end, I have worked with Javascript, Typescript and  NodeJS, developing RESTful APIs and databases.

 I stand out for my focus on efficient problem-solving, writing clean code, and following best practices.
 I stay updated on the latest trends and advancements in web development.
 In my GitHub profile, you will find projects that demonstrate my skills and experience in web development.
 I am passionate about creating high-quality and functional products.

 Thank you for visiting my GitHub profile.
 If you have any questions or are interested in collaborating on projects, feel free to contact me.
 I am excited about future opportunities and growth in web development.